ssube/packit/README.md

     llm,
 )

+# Complete some tasks
+tasks = [
+    "Write a novel about a haunted house.",
+    "Calculate the square root of 144.",
+    "Write a program that multiplies two numbers.", "Identify the genus of a tree with wide, five-pointed leaves.", "Research the history of the Roman Empire.",
+]

+for task in tasks:
+    print("Task:", task)
+    clear_filter()
+    reset_complete()

     loop_team(
         manager,
         coworkers,
         toolbox.definitions,
         toolbox.callbacks,
         initial_prompt=(
             "Using your team, complete the following task: {task}. " "If you need help from an expert or more information, ask a question or delegate a task to your coworkers. " "Do not call the complete tool until the task is finished. " "Do not call the complete tool until you have received a response from your team. " "Do not describe what you are trying to accomplish.
 Only reply with function calls for tools. " ),
         loop_prompt=(
             "You are trying to complete the following task with your team: {task}. " "If you have all of the information that you need, call the complete tool to finish the task. " "If the task is not complete, ask another question or delegate another task. " "Do not describe what you are trying to accomplish.
 Only reply with function calls for tools. " ),
         {
             "task": task,
         },
         stop_condition=complete_or_threshold,
         tool_filter=tool_filter,
     )

     if complete_condition():
-    logger.info("Task complete.")
+        print("Task complete.")
     else:
-    logger.error("Task incomplete.")
+        print("Task incomplete.")
 ```

 In contrast to a [CrewAI crew](https://docs.crewai.com/core-concepts/Crews/), which is a monolithic construct that can